tobozo/M5Stack-SD-Updater/README.md

 <br />

-**2) Download the [SD-Content :floppy_disk:](https://github.com/tobozo/M5Stack-SD-Updater/releases/download/v0.2.2/SD-Apps-Folder.zip) folder from the release page and unzip it into the root of the SD Card.** Then put the SD Card into the M5Stack.
-This zip file comes preloaded with [18 precompiled apps](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu/SD-Apps) and the relative meta information for the menu.
+**2) Download the [SD-Content :floppy_disk:](https://github.com/tobozo/M5Stack-SD-Updater/releases/download/v0.3.2/SD-Apps-Folder.zip) folder from the release page and unzip it into the root of the SD Card.** Then put the SD Card into the M5Stack.
+This zip file comes preloaded with [precompiled apps](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu/SD-Apps) and the relative meta information for the menu.

 <br />